fastnsilver/fastnsilver.github.io/_posts/2018-08-31-concourse-with-credhub-on-gcp-via-bbl.md

 ## Interacting with Concourse and Credhub

 I had a choice to make.
-I could connect to Concourse via (a) a browser or (b) the [fly](https://concourse-ci.org/fly.html) client by logging in with local user credentails.
+I could connect to Concourse via (a) a browser or (b) the [fly](https://concourse-ci.org/fly.html) client by logging in with local user credentials.

 Quite happy to stay at the command-line, I fetched the fly client, installed it, and logged in with